Convert-a-Bra

 Not all style bras work for every body.
 It's important to find one that's comfortable, without undue pressure on your scars.
 (Personally, I've found one called the 'Almost U Wide Band Mastectomy Bra' to be among the most comfortable for me, but (since I have a big tummy) even it rides up eventually when wearing silicone breast forms.
 See the page on the "Bra Band Ouch Fix" for a solution if that happens to you.)

 That all said, in the beginning, it's difficult on anyone who once had a drawer full of bras.
 Suddenly, you find you are having to live with one or two special pocketed mastectomy bras until you can afford more.
-Mastectomy bras generally cost $35 and UP, but you can buy really good full-coverage bras for around $18, and, with a needle and thread or a sewing machine, install a pocket for your breast form in no time flat. :^)
+Mastectomy bras generally cost $35 and UP, many around $75, but you can buy really good full-coverage bras for around $18, and, with a needle and thread or a sewing machine, install a pocket for your breast form in no time flat. :^)

 As a little extra tip: When you're shopping for a bra to convert, try first searching among the full coverage Playtex ones with the wide shoulder straps.
 There's one, the Playtex 18 Hour Airform Comfort Lace #4088, that even already has a 'sort of' pocket in it that may work for some breast forms without having to sew another pocket in.
 (That's the one I'm using in the instructions at the right, but here we're adding a REAL pocket to it.)
+Now, over the years, it's likely not available anymore, but it'll give you the general idea.

 Always look in unexpected places, you never know when you may find something usable.
 I don't advise 'sports bras' though, they are made to compress breasts, which is something you absolutely DO NOT want to happen with breast forms.
 (It presses them HARD into your scars, ouch!
 It's quite possible that they can contribute to lymphedema, while pressing breast forms too firmly into already scarred tissue where lymphatic fluid needs to pass.)
+I do, however, like the super thin spandex bras you can sometimes find that are so light that they are barely there.
+If they have slits with modesty pads inside them, just slip in microbead breast forms or foam breast forms instead and they are REALLY comfy.

 Here's what you'll need before you get started: